pedroaugustomelo/Binomial-and-Gaussian-Classes/README.md

 ## Motivation

 Project created during the Data Science Nanodegree at Udacity.
-It implements binomial and Gaussian Classes
+It implements binomial and Gaussian Classes under a package.

 ## Libraries Needed